react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/stack-navigator-2.0.md

 - `horizontal` - _number_ - Distance for horizontal direction.
 Defaults to 25.
 - `vertical` - _number_ - Distance for vertical direction.
 Defaults to 135.

+#### `gestureVelocityImpact`

+Number which determines the relevance of velocity for the gesture.
+Defaults to 0.3.

 #### `gestureDirection`